AKKA KARATE USA 816-682-2428 | 7504 N. Oak Trafficway, Gladstone, MO 64118 | AKKAnorthland@gmail.com

-Her hobbies include gardening, coming up with home-improvement projects for her husband to do and reading (about gardening and home improvements, and anything by Nora Roberts).
+Her hobbies include gardening, coming up with home-improvement projects for Mr. Middleton to do and reading (about gardening and home improvements, and anything by Nora Roberts).
 She also makes steampunk sculptures from recycled materials, and is trying to write the next epic social commentary novel since "Les Miserables."

 She recently earned her Fifth Degree Black Belt.

 What is AKKA?

 K is for Kenpo karate

 AKKA stands for American Kenpo Karate Academy.
 We have four other affiliated schools in the greater Kansas City area, as well as schools in Colorado and New Mexico.